 My recommendations:

-- If your Signal phone number is a number associated with your legal identity, hide it from your Signal profile.
+If your Signal phone number is a number associated with your legal identity, hide it from your Signal profile.

-- If your Signal phone number is a public work number you are comfortable sharing with clients, make it discoverable to ease a client’s first contact.
+If your Signal phone number is a public work number you are comfortable sharing with clients, make it discoverable to ease a client’s first contact.

-Setting your Signal username
+Setting your Signal username and contact link

-You will almost certainly want a Signal username.
-If you chose to keep your Signal phone number private, there will be no way for clients to contact you if you don’t also choose a username.
+If you chose to keep your Signal phone number private, there will be no way for clients to contact you if you don’t also at least choose a username.
 Even if you allow other users to find your Signal profile by your phone number, it’s still a good idea for those of us using Signal to intake inquiries to set a Signal username.
+If you have a website or booking form, a contact link will make it possible to contact you in one click, which is how mine works.

 In Signal, usernames act very much like a phone number in that they are merely an address that someone can use to initiate contact with you.
 They are not the same as your profile name, which is the name you wrote for yourself when registering in your Signal profile, nor are they your Safety Number, which is a unique code that others can use to check if they are really communicating with who they think they are.